davidscarth/caddy-geoip/README.md

   IP is never *in* a set.
 Under `not` that means it is always *outside* one (see the allow-list example).

-Each matcher is true when the client **is in** the listed set.
-That is its only meaning.
-Policy comes from what you attach to it.

 ## Examples

 Deny list - drop the connection for these countries: